What shapes the loss landscape of self-supervised learning?: Abstract

 \section{Abstract}

 Prevention of complete and dimensional collapse of representations has recently become a design principle for self-supervised learning (SSL).
 However, questions remain in our theoretical understanding: When do those collapses occur?
 What are the mechanisms and causes?
-We provide answers to these questions by thoroughly analyzing SSL loss landscapes for a linear model.
-We derive an analytically tractable theory of SSL landscape and show that it accurately captures an array of collapse phenomena and identifies their causes.
+We answer these questions by deriving and thoroughly analyzing an analytically tractable theory of SSL loss landscapes.
+In this theory, we identify the causes of the dimensional collapse and study the effect of normalization and bias.
 Finally, we leverage the interpretability afforded by the analytical theory to understand how dimensional collapse can be beneficial and what affects the robustness of SSL against data imbalance.